openhwgroup/cve2/doc/03_reference/security.rst

 All outputs of the shadow core are compared against a delayed version of the outputs of the main core.
 Any mismatch between the two sets of outputs will trigger an internal major alert.

-Note that the register file and icache RAMs are not duplicated since these units are covered by ECC protection.
+Note that the register file is not duplicated since that unit is covered by ECC protection.